Last Updated on August 28, 2024 by Maged kamel

 The moment due to cash flows is nothing but the multiplication of cash flow by the distance to the point located in the timeline.
 Whether the cash flow is inflow or outflow, when drawn as a timeline; the horizontal line starts from time t=0 and ends at time t=n.

-To pay the loan back, another payment is shown as F is needed; the directions of both P and F will be opposite each other.
+Another payment, shown as F, is needed to pay the loan back; the directions of both P and F will be opposite each other.

 The present value, while paying, is represented by a downward arrow, or (-) P. When we have an income at present.
 P is represented by an upward arrow or (+P).
 And similarly, for future values, income is upward, while paying is a downward arrow.